the-events-calendar/event-tickets/readme.txt

 = TBD =
 * Enhancement - Ensure Tickets Commerce unavailable messages are filtered using event_tickets_unavailable_message filter.
 [ET-1579]

-= [5.5.10] 2023-04-03 =
+* Fix - When using Tickets Commerce tickets under the price of $1 will no longer display improperly.
+[ET-1697] = [5.5.10] 2023-04-03 =

 * Enhancement - Added functionality to properly restock deleted attendee ticket for Tickets Commerce.
 [ETP-860]